babel/website/docs/v8-migration.md

   }
 ```

+### `@babel/plugin-transform-property-mutators` {#babel-plugin-transform-property-mutators}

+Property mutators cannot be transformed, this plugin is useless.

 ### Syntax plugins {#syntax-plugins}

 The following syntax plugins are no longer needed, you can safely remove them from your configuration and dependencies: